DMV Point System in VirginiaPage Overview

 Like other states, Virginia's Department of Motor Vehicles (DMV) has a points system used to assess drivers.
 Certain traffic offenses are punishable by fines, license suspension or revocation, possible jail time, and/or points against your driving record.

 When you receive convictions for traffic offenses, the courts communicate with the VA DMV.
 The DMV then assigns points and posts the conviction(s) to your driver record.

 The point duration for demerit points is 2 years.
 The actual convictions you receive from the offenses may remain on your record even longer.

 Virginia also gives you safe driving points.
-The safe driving points are earned for every full calendar year that you hold a valid Virginia license and have no violations or suspensions.
-You can earn up to 5 of them and use them to offset your demerit points.
+The safe driving points are earned for every full calendar year that you hold a valid Virginia driver's license and have no violations or suspensions.
+You can earn up to 5 safe driving points and use them to offset your demerit points.

 There are many traffic violations that are punishable with demerit points in Virginia.
 Some do not earn demerit points, but if you are convicted, they will still post on your driving record.